The Vest-Agder Bunad

 The bridal traditions in this region also include the distinctive headpiece valk.
 But when there was a wedding, a special version was in use.
 This richly decorated ornament, made using a variety of materials, is called a reisle.

-The reisle from 1855, on display at the Vest-Agder Museum, is made of wool fabric, silver lace, colorful glass beads, fabric flowers, feathers, and silver.
+The reisle from 1855, on display at the Vest-Agder Museum, is made of wool fabric, silver lace, colourful glass beads, fabric flowers, feathers, and silver.
 It is an exceptionally intricate piece of craftsmanship!

 There is also a silver bridal crown available for rent from Vest-Agder Husflid.
 It is a replica of the only preserved silver crown from the region, with the original dating back to around 1800.
 The crown is worn with a white apron featuring hemstitching (hullfald), and the bride should always wear a jacket (trøye).